monora/tom/docs/domainmodel.rst

 The `section_id` is used to make the daily train IDs unique in case of overnight trains.
 Using the start date of a train results in duplicate train IDs.
 See example below.

-.. admonition:: Rule SEC-04 Unique functional key of sections
+.. admonition:: Rule SEC-UFK Unique functional key of sections

    A route section of a train is uniquely identified by this quadruple: